Data Connectors¶

 And that’s all, your Clickhouse Connector is ready to be used ! 🚀

-SOAP Connector
+SOAP Connector¶

 This Connector is a generic connector to query SOAP APIs.
 It requires an URL to the Service definition file (WSDL file) to load the available services and can handle various authentication protocol, provided that credentials can be passed through a header.

-Data Provider’s configuration
+Data Provider’s configuration¶

-• Look up for SOAP in connector’s list
+- Look up for SOAP in connector’s list

 You can now configure the Data Provider :

-• Fill the name field with a relevant name
+with a relevant name Headers

-• Headers is an optional dict with authentication information e.g {"Authorization": "Bearer 1234567"}
+is an optional dict with authentication information e.g{"Authorization": "Bearer 1234567"}

 Finally, you can configure the Data Source

-• Fill the domain field with a relevant name
+with a relevant name - Select a

-• Select a Method from the dropdown list.
-It will be auto filled if the connection to the WSDL file is effective
+from the dropdown list.
+It will be auto filled if the connection to the WSDL file is effective - Give the required parameters in the

-• Optionally, fill the Flatten Column field with a list of column names where the data is nested (i.e the column is a dict)
+field with a list of column names where the data is nested (i.e the column is a dict)

 Below is an example of Tooltip